vstinner/cpython_core_tutorial/review.rst

 For example, we prefer to review the `PR where the CLA is signed <https://github.com/python/cpython/pulls?q=is%3Aopen+is%3Apr+label%3A%22CLA+signed%22>`_

-Usually, if the CLA is not signed by the contributor, we prefer to ask to sign the document and wait for 3 business days, it's bugs.python.org account will then be updated.
+Usually, if the CLA is not signed by the contributor, we prefer to ask to sign the document and wait for 3 business days, its bugs.python.org account will then be updated.